k2view-academy/K2View-Academy/articles/30_web_framework/03_web_admin_application.md

 * **Configuration,** enables a user with suitable permissions to the Admin page to change values in the config.ini file, for a specific node, and to save these changes (overrides) in the system DB.
    * Update a parameter value and save changes to a system DB.
    * Adding new parameters and sections.
-   * Indication of a parmaters' change, which requires a restart via the GUI.
+   * Indication of a parameters' change, which requires a restart via the GUI.
    * View hidden parameters.
    * Revert to default option.
    * A new role permission was added, called SET_GLOBAL_CONFIG_OVERRIDES, to allow only authorized users to override the configuration parameter.